Our Top Skincare Tips for Healthy Skin

 Skincare doesn’t stop at the neck - it should be a full-body affair!
 The skin on the neck and body is just as important as the face and often exposed to similar environmental stressors.
 A study published in the Journal of Cosmetic Dermatology found that skin sagging and wrinkling were more prominent in the neck area compared to other parts of the body.
 As we age, the skin on the neck can rapidly lose elasticity and firmness if it’s not cared for with the same intensity as the face.
 So don’t forget about your neck when going through the steps in your skincare routine!
 Gua sha (from tip number five) is also an excellent practice for the skin on the neck.

-The same skincare advice goes for the body - another reason we launched a body collection with face-worthy ingredients.
+The same skincare advice goes for the body - another reason we launched body care using face-worthy ingredients.
 We advocate choosing gentle and nourishing products that contain hard-working ingredients to work with the thicker skin across the body.
-You can read more about the benefits of our body care here in our dedicated blog.

 NUMBER NINE: One word: Hydrate